nicknguyen-cs/sample-apps/README.md

  - Install the app via Developer Hub and host it locally or with a provider
  - API Key and Management Token are needed to access the functionality and the app requires the config variables.
  - Open an entry, and locate the widgets section.
 Find what you named the app location and it should populate a list of all connected content.

+## RTE Embed with Metadata

+## Custom Select Option from an API Response